pawanhv/DRW2CAD3D/README.md

-# DRW2CAD3D
+# LoRaAlert
-Generate 3D models from 2D drawings
+Generate alert messages by looking at images from a surveillance camera using deep learning algorithms and later send message through LoRa Networks.

+One of the biggest drawbacks of LoRa network is its bandwidth and sending images through LoRa is practically not feasable.

-DRW2CAD3D is a deep learning model that takes in 2D drawings as input and converts them into a 3D CAD model that can be exported in Standard exchange format STEP or STL.
-It uses an image captioning architecture to generate an intermediate domain specific language which is later converted to CAD software specific macros.
+LoRaAlert is a deep learning model that takes in images as input and converts them into a text message that can be exported and later broadcasted through low bandwith networks like LoRa.
+It uses an image captioning architecture to generate an intermediate domain specific language which is later converted to Human understandable language.

-## Why is it important?
-As a mechanical engineer, I have sometimes asked CAD designers to manually create a 3D CAD model of some electronic components from its datasheet.
-I launched this project to automate this process so CAD designers can really concentrate on their real job of creating CAD design of their products in developement.

-Note: This project is meant as a proof-of-concept; the model isn't (yet) built to generalize to the variability of sketches seen in actual use case, and thus its performance relies on sketches resembling the core dataset.
+Note: This project is meant as a proof-of-concept; the model isn't built to generalize to the variability of images as seen in real  situations, and currently only simple use-cases are implemented.

 For detailed capabilities of this code refer to the documentation.